This document covers the underlying design principles of Teleport and a detailed description of Teleport architecture.

 - External users are users stored elsewhere else within an organization.
 Examples include Github, Active Directory (AD), LDAP server, OpenID/OAuth2 endpoint or behind SAML.

 External user identities are only supported in Teleport Enterprise.
 Please take a look at Teleport Enterprise chapter for more information.

 Lets explore how these services come together and interact with Teleport clients and with each other.

 Notice that the Teleport Admin tool must be physically present on the same machine where Teleport auth is running.
 Adding new nodes or inviting new users to the cluster is only possible using this tool.

 Once nodes and users (clients) have been invited to the cluster, lets go over the sequence of network calls performed by Teleport components when the client tries to connect to the node.

-The client tries to establish an SSH connection to a proxy using either the CLI interface or a web browser (via HTTPS).
+1) The client tries to establish an SSH connection to a proxy using either the CLI interface or a web browser (via HTTPS).
+When establishing a connection, the client offers its public key.
 Clients must always connect through a proxy for two reasons:

 - Individual nodes may not always be reachable from "the outside".